-Two different sets of EHR testing and certification criteria are used currently by the ONC-ATLs and -ACBs, the 2011 Edition and the 2014 Edition.
+Three different sets of EHR testing and certification criteria are used currently by the ONC-ATLs and -ACBs, the 2011 Edition, the 2014 Edition, and the 2015 Edition.
 Briefly, the 2011 Edition EHR certification criteria cover functionalities and capabilities that eligible providers need in order to attest successfully for Meaningful Use Stage 1.
-2014 Edition EHR certification criteria cover functionalities and capabilities that eligible providers will need in order to attest successfully for Meaningful Use Stage 2.
-A third phase of Meaningful Use is planned.
-Information about Meaningful Use Stage 3 and any related EHR certification criteria is not yet available, but the ADA is monitoring closely and will share any news as it becomes available.
+2014 and 2015 Edition EHR certification criteria cover functionalities and capabilities that eligible providers will need in order to attest successfully for Meaningful Use Stage 2.

 ONC EHR Certification Resources

 ONC Certification Programs and Policy